 - 202.1.1 Sanction Requirements-Sanctions shall be issued, withheld, or withdrawn in accordance with the following: - A Applications for sanction shall be made to the LMSC within which the event is to be held.
-Sanction applications shall be accompanied by the entry form.
+The LMSC may establish a reasonable deadline to receive applications for sanction prior to the competition that will be in compliance with article 102.5.7.
+Sanction applications shall be accompanied by the meet announcement.
+After receiving a sanction application, the LMSC may transfer its sanctioning authority to another LMSC, provided both LMSCs and the applicant agree to the transfer in writing.
+Upon approval, all fees and sanction obligations shall be transferred to the accepting LMSC. - (1) The entry forms, except those for postal events, shall contain the language of the liability release as